albar965/littlenavconnect-manual/en/START.md

 **_FSX Steam Edition_:** The installation adds the folder `C:\Program Files (x86)\Steam\SteamApps\common\FSX\SDK\Core Utilities Kit\SimConnect SDK\LegacyInterfaces` where you can find the legacy SimConnect interfaces.

+### macOS

+Extract the ZIP file and copy `Little Navconnect` to your applications or any other folder.
+The macOS version can only connect to X-Plane using the *Little Xpconnect* plugin which has to be installed too.
+The *Little Xpconnect* plugin is included in the *Little Navmap* archive but can also be downloaded separately.

+### Linux

+Extract the tar archive to any place and use `littlenavconnect.sh` to start the program: `bash ./littlenavconnect.sh`.
+The Linux version can only connect to X-Plane using the *Little Xpconnect* plugin which has to be installed too.
+The *Little Xpconnect* plugin is included in the *Little Navmap* archive but can also be downloaded separately.

 ## General {#general}

 _Little Navconnect_ acts as an agent that connects [Little Navmap](https://albar965.github.io/littlenavmap.html) running on a remote computer with a flight simulator.
-This saves the complexity of setting up a remote SimConnect link and allows using _Little Navmap_ on Linux or macOS.
+This saves the complexity of setting up a remote SimConnect link and also allows using _Little Navmap_ to connect remotely to the *Little Xpconnect* X-Plane plugin.

-_Little Navmap_ can connect to the flight simulator directly when running on the same computer as the flight simulator therefore the _Little Navconnect_ agent is only needed for connecting a remote computer.
+_Little Navmap_ can connect to the flight simulator directly when running on the same computer as the flight simulator therefore the _Little Navconnect_ agent is only needed for connecting to a remote computer.